 John E. Bailey, Jr. We entered into an executive employment agreement with Mr. Bailey with respect to his service as Chief Executive Officer on September 29, 2020.
-Under the terms of the agreement, Mr. Bailey is entitled to an initial annual base salary of \$735,000 and his 2021 base salary was \$735,000.
+Under the terms of the agreement, Mr. Bailey is entitled to an initial annual base salary of \$735,000 and his 2022 base salary was \$764,400.
 He is eligible to receive an annual bonus of up to 50% of his then-current base salary based on achievement of certain corporate targets in the sole discretion of our Board of Directors.

 Jennifer K. Moses.
 We entered into an employment agreement with Ms. Moses with respect to her service as Vice President of Finance on May 10, 2016, which was subsequently amended and restated on May 8, 2019 in connection with her appointment as Chief Financial Officer of the Company.
-Under the terms of the agreement, as amended, Ms. Moses is entitled to an initial annual base salary of \$350,000 and her 2021 base salary was \$443,300.
-Ms. Moses is eligible to receive an initial annual bonus of up to 35% of her then-current base salary based on achievement of certain individual and corporate targets in the sole discretion of our Board of Directors and her 2021 target annual bonus is 40% of her 2021 base salary.
+Under the terms of the agreement, as amended, Ms. Moses was entitled to an initial annual base salary of \$350,000 and her 2022 base salary was \$465,465.
+Ms. Moses was eligible to receive an initial annual bonus of up to 35% of her then-current base salary based on achievement of certain individual and corporate targets in the sole discretion of our Board of Directors and her 2022 target annual bonus was 40% of her 2022 base salary.